 The navigation quick keys in the JAWS screen reader make it faster and easier for customers to move around our site and easily access the content.

 The full list of short cuts is available from Freedom Scientific at http://www.freedomscientific.com/training/training-JAWS-keystrokes.htm.

 OUR COMMITMENT TO USER FRIENDLY AND ACCESSIBLE WEB SERVICES

-The WorkCover Authority is a division of the Office of Finance and Services (OFS).
-The OFS endorsed the World Wide Web Consortium's Web Content Accessibility Guidelines version 2.0 (commonly known as WCAG 2.0) and we are implementing Australian Government's Web Accessibility National Transition Strategy (NTS).
+The WorkCover Authority is a division of the Department of Finance, Services and Innovation (DFSI).
+The DFSI endorsed the World Wide Web Consortium's Web Content Accessibility Guidelines version 2.0 (commonly known as WCAG 2.0) and we are implementing Australian Government's Web Accessibility National Transition Strategy (NTS).